oicleevan/the-deeps/README.md

 Type `make` to compile the program.
 It places a binary as `bin/adventure`.

-Currently only supports UNIX-based systems.
+Currently only supports Mac OS and GNU/Linux.
 I don't have a Windows machine to test on, so if anyone wishes to port this, that would be great!

 # Thanks!